-The harvest strategy that is used for the Patagonian toothfish Fishery is designed to meet stock management objectives and its elements work together to achieve this.
-The strategy is also responsive to the state of the stock, as catch limits are determined based on a range of data sources that will reflect stock status including the results of the annual fishery-independent survey of abundance.
+The harvest strategy that is used for the Australian Patagonian toothfish Fishery contains all of the above elements.
+It is designed to meet stock management objectives and its elements work together to achieve this.
+The strategy is also responsive to the state of the assessed component of the stock, as catch limits are determined based on a range of data sources that will reflect stock status including the results of the annual fishery-independent survey of abundance.
 The management objectives that the harvest strategy is designed to achieve are articulated in the precautionary approach that was adopted by CCAMLR in the mid-1990s and include the objective of maintaining a stock at a proportion of its pre-exploitation abundance such that: